 Well, the shop is definitely more about hunting than anything else.
 Largely looking like a supply depot for any army in the 3rd world.
-To make the whole affaire more kid-friendly all these arms’n’uniforms are surrounded by fabric animals and decorated like an X-max market.
+To make the whole affair more kid-friendly all these arms’n’uniforms are surrounded by fabric animals and decorated like an X-max market.

 Hey guys, enough of this stuff.
 Don’t you think so.

 Yet, those in desperate need for the next post, kindly do not desperate.
 It will be released soon.